-In 1852, Clement and Henry Studebaker arrived in South Bend and opened a blacksmith shop located at the intersection of Michigan and Jefferson.
-Five years later they began building carriages and wagons; the business was wildly successful in the years of Westward Expansion.
-Their company transformed again in 1902 when they began automobiles.
-Their plant in South Bend continued manufacturing cars until the automotive decline in 1963.
-The Studebaker’s success and prosperity led to the sponsorship of several building programs in South Bend and the surrounding areas for commercial, civic, religious, and residential purposes.
-The Studebaker Mansion, now known as Tippecanoe Restaurant, can be visited just west of the downtown area today.
-Other notable South Bend buildings include the JMS on the corner of Main Street and West Washington, St. Paul’s Memorial United Methodist Church at 1001 West Colfax, and the ‘Studebaker Block’ located on the corner of Michigan and Jefferson (now demolished).
+In 1852, Clement and Henry Studebaker arrived in South Bend and opened a blacksmith shop located at the intersection of Michigan Street and Jefferson Boulevard.
+Five years later they began building carriages and wagons, and in the years of Westward Expansion their business was wildly successful.
+Their company transformed again in 1902 when they began to build automobiles.
+The Studebaker plant in South Bend continued manufacturing cars until the automotive decline in 1963.
+The Studebakers' success and prosperity led to the sponsorship of several building programs in South Bend and the surrounding areas for commercial, civic, religious, and residential purposes.
+The Studebaker Mansion, now known as the Tippecanoe Restaurant, can be visited just west of the downtown area today.
+Other notable South Bend buildings include the JMS Buildinh on the corner of Main Street and West Washington Street, St. Paul’s Memorial United Methodist Church at 1001 West Colfax Avenue, and the ‘Studebaker Block’ located on the corner of Michigan and Jefferson (now demolished).

 Oliver Chilled Plow Works Advertisement